 - List attributes of an effective classroom/school environment and assess the effectiveness of existing classroom environments in your school.

 Effective Multicultural School & Classroom Environments

-This module explores how to bridge home and school cultural norms for English Learners.
+This course explores how to bridge home and school cultural norms for English Learners.
 You will learn how to apply acquired knowledge about these differing norms, as well as achieve a deeper understanding of how the interrelationship between language and culture can be used to enhance home/school communication.

 - Learn how to create a school and classroom environment that is welcoming to students from different cultures.